BrianLeip/Hands_On_Machine_Learning/04-Training Models/Notes 04-Training Models.md

 # CHAPTER 4: TRAINING MODELS

 ## Intro
-- Many ways to train models to be covered in this book
+- This chapter covers the various ways to train machine learning models covered elsewhere in this book
 - Will start by looking at a simple linear regression and 2 ways to train it
   - Using a closed form equation that directly calculates parameters that are a best fit
   - Using an iterative calculation approach called Gradient Descent (GD) that gradually tweaks input parameters to minimize the cost function.
 Multiple types of Gradient descent: